Tracey Emin: Confessional nature of Emin's work

 While studying painting at the Royal College of Art Emin became disenchanted with the art of painting, "the idea of being a bourgeois artist, making paintings that just got hung in rich people's houses was a really redundant, old fashioned idea that made no sense for the times that we were living in."
 She felt there was no point in making art that someone had made decades or centuries before her, "I had to create something totally new or not at all".
 When asked by a reporter, when she decided that her life 'as Tracey Emin' was going to be her art, she replied '"I realised that I was much better than anything I'd ever made".

-Roberta Smith of The New Yorker says the following about Tracey's work: "In her art she tells all, all the truths, both awful and wonderful, but mostly awful, about her life.
+Roberta Smith of The New Yorker says the following about Emin's work: "In her art she tells all, all the truths, both awful and wonderful, but mostly awful, about her life.
 Physical and psychic pain in the form of rejection, incest, rape, abortion and sex with strangers figure in this tale, as do love, passion and joy."